isomerpages/moe-peircesec/_admission/Direct School Admission (DSA).md

 <br>2) have a strong interest in music,
 <br>3) have participated in music performances or competitions, and</p>
 <p><strong>Character:</strong>
-<br>4) have a conduct grade of at least ‘Good’ in their Primary 5 and Primary
+<br>4) have a conduct grade of at least ‘Very Good’ in their Primary 5 and
-6 school reports.</p>
+Primary 6 school reports.</p>
 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">